fivetran/fivetran_sdk/development-guide.md

     - **Repeating errors** - For instance, if you log an exception trace before each retry, you might end up logging the exception trace unnecessarily or too many times
 - Consider Logging The Timing Data: Logging the time taken for time-sensitive operations like network calls can make it easier to debug performance issues in production.
 Consider if logging timing data can be useful in your connector.

+### Error Handling
+- Partner code should handle any source/destination errors, retry any transient errors internally without deferring them to Fivetran.
+- Partner code should use [gRPC built-in error mechanism](https://grpc.io/docs/guides/error/#language-support) to relay errors instead of throwing exceptions and abruptly closing the connection.

 ### User Tasks

 - Partners can throw alerts on dashboard to notify customers when there is a problem in their Fivetran account, such as a broken connector or an incomplete sync, and tells you how to resolve that problem.